autarch/blog.urth.org/content/posts/2010-11-01-my-programming-related-todo-list.md

 **j1n3l0.myopenid.com, on 2010-11-01 18:00, said:**
 I really like the first thing on your TODO list.
 It would be a massive project but it sounds like the sort of thing a lot of perl developers would be interested in ... myself included ;)

 A feature I would like to see as well would be **the ability to tag** modules (_a la_ flicker, twitter, etc) by both the author and users to assist searching by functionality.
-That should help users find modules like <a href="http://search.cpan.org/~drolsky/Moose-1.18/" rel="nofollow">Moose</a> which, though great at its job, cannot be found when you search for <a href="http://search.cpan.org/" rel="nofollow">CPAN</a> for OOP :)
+That should help users find modules like [Moose](http://search.cpan.org/~drolsky/Moose-1.18/) which, though great at its job, cannot be found when you search for [CPAN](http://search.cpan.org/) for OOP :)

 **Peter Rabbitson, on 2010-11-02 07:39, said:**
  _...
 Modern Perl, probably Catalyst, Moose, and DBIC..._